-Both leaves and seeds are edible.
+Both leaves and seeds are edible making this Green Tassels Amaranth Potted Flower Plant a useful and beautiful addition to your garden.
 Leaves can be eaten raw or cooked, as you would spinach, or added to soups and other dishes.
 The mild flavored leaves are rich in vitamins and minerals.

 Seeds have a slightly nutty flavor.
 They can be used as a “grain” in porridges or added as a thickener to soups and stews.
 Seeds can be ground in a flour mill for a gluten-free flour alternative for baking.
 Seeds can be sprouted or popped like popcorn.
 The seed is very nutritious and contains 13-18% of a very high quality protein that is rich in the amino acid lysine.
 It also contains good quantities of calcium, phosphorus, iron, potassium, zinc, vitamin E and vitamin B complex.
 There are eight to nine grams of protein in a one cup serving of amaranth.

 To cook amaranth seed, combine one cup of dried grain with two cups of liquid.
 Bring to a boil, then simmer for 15 to 20 minutes, yielding 2 ½ cups of cooked grain.